Firms To Watch: Fintech

 Principaux dossiers

-• Advused Wise (formerly TransferWise), the London-based financial technology company with a valuation of over £5bn, on a range of legal and regulatory assignments this year, including the launch of its investment product in the UK and Europe and governance-related matters.
+• Advised Wise on a range of legal and regulatory assignments this year, including the launch of its investment product in the UK and Europe and governance-related matters.

 Les références